rafael-leveque/crops-growth-analysis/README.md

 This projects aims to extract NDVI and NDWI values from satellite images and analyze the growth of crops in a given region.
 The project is divided into three parts: data extraction, data processing and data display.

-- The data extraction part is responsible for downloading the satellite images from the Microsoft Planetarium API, filtering meaningful informations.
+- Extract : reading csv and loading sentinel-2 items.
-- The data processing part is responsible for calculating the NDVI and NDWI values from the images.
+- Process : loading images and calculating the NDVI and NDWI.
-- The data display part is responsible for displaying the NDVI and NDWI values in a graph.
+- Store : storing the NDVI and NDWI values in a database.

 ## Pre-requisites